marlonmelara/js-courses/05-fmaster/README.md

 # 📘 Curso de JavaScript - Fazt Master

-This folder contains structured learning from the JavaScript course by **Fazt Master**.
-The content is organized in progressive modules, covering from the browser environment to advanced DOM manipulation and projects.
+This folder contains structured learning from the **JavaScript course by Fazt Master**.
+The content is organized in progressive modules, covering browser fundamentals, the DOM, and real projects.

 ---